 Relationships that are current, active and alive are also multi-layered, complex and unpredictable.
-Inevitably, conflicts and struggles will happen—often at a time and in a form that I cannot control.
+Inevitably, conflicts and struggles will happen—often at a time and in a form that we cannot control.

 However, my life experience has not afforded me with much opportunities to engage in safe and playful encounters with others.
-Like many people who carry chronic shame, I have become fearful of any ambiguity and grey areas in life.
 On top of my parents’ neurotic control, my school environment also served to stifle my freedom.
 I went to a strict, Catholic girl’s school, where tangible academic achievements and compliance were valued over creative exploration and expansive play.
 Both at home and in school, I was not allowed to ‘make a mess’.

 Carrying the belief and the feeling that I was somehow 'defective', I learned to hide.
 I buried my true self.
 I buried my zest for art and drama, my love for people, and my desire to be seen.
 My shame became a fear of exposure and scrutiny, and a perennial struggle between openness and concealment.
-Up until this day, whenever I meet someone new or enter a new group, I would anxiously ask myself: Will my love and passion be rejected?
+Up until this day, whenever I enter a new group, a small part of me would anxiously ask: Will my love and passion be rejected?
 Will my honest opinion be misinterpreted?
 Will admitting my vulnerabilities be seen as pathology?

 Finding My Way Back

 Eventually, it became increasingly intolerable to live that way.
 No matter how much I tried to deny or bury it, my deep yearnings were always calling for my attention— in the form of chronic pain, painful longing, deep despair and dark nights of the soul.
-My attempts to block out pain and the messiness of human relationships had also meant blocking out the joy and richness of life.
+My attempts to block out pain and the messiness of human relationships had also blocked out the joy and richness of life.
 Most days I felt half-human, like the Tinman in the Wizard of Oz— yearning desperately to find his own heart again.
-I missed my younger self.
-I knew deep inside was someone who wants to love and trust wholeheartedly, to immerse fully in love, to experience exuberant joy and excitement and all that life has to offer.
+I missed my younger self, who wanted to love and trust wholeheartedly, to immerse fully in love, to experience exuberant joy and excitement and all that life has to offer.

-My journey back into love did not happen overnight, but through a process of constantly cycling between fear and courage, trust and mistrust.
+My journey back into love did not happen overnight.
 Like an onion, I peeled back one shield after another, each time reaching a new depth and new layer of tenderness within myself.
 It certainly was not a smooth sailing process, if anything, I felt like I was always walking two steps forwards three steps back.
 Having to open up myself to another person, and allow myself to be a part of something were both electrifying and overwhelming.
 I oscillated between excitement and fear, yearning and terror.
 The younger, traumatised part of me anticipated humiliation and rejection, while the part of me that longed for wholeness was ready for a new kind of experience.
 It was through not only receiving but truly trusting and internalising others’ genuine love for me that I was able to let go of my old survival strategies.
 Being‘in the trench’ with others has provided me with the lessons that I most needed to learn, including how to bring my authentic self into the world, how to tolerate the unpredictable and intangible dimension of relationships, and how to trust my ability to work through conflicts.

 Was it worth it?
 Hell yes, it was.
 Once I have reconnected to my vitality, I could no longer tolerate the pain of blocking it.